wondasom/projectFreitag/README.md

 ## 🤔 Reflection
 This is my first ever web design/ coding experience in 2018.
 (Why Freitag?
-I just liked the brand) It was hard-coded and there are many things that can be improved, but this project still feels very special to me.
+I just liked the brand) It was just hard-coded markups, but this project still feels very special to me.
 I remember the day when I finished writing codes and running it on the browser.
-It was the first moment I actually felt 'maybe I CAN do this thing?'.
+It was the first moment I actually felt 'maybe I can do this'.